verhyppo/node-e2e-testing/readme.md

 ## Installation

-The package is not provided in any public repository
+The NPM package is not provided in any public repository

 ## Usage
+### Node
 To simply run the test provided with the application, run the following command:

 ```bash